github/docs/content/apps/creating-github-apps/authenticating-with-a-github-app/authenticating-with-a-github-app-on-behalf-of-a-user.md

 ---
-title: Identifying and authorizing users for GitHub Apps
+title: Authenticating with a GitHub App on behalf of a user
+shortTitle: Authenticate on behalf of users
 intro: '{% data reusables.shortdesc.identifying_and_authorizing_github_apps %}'
 redirect_from:
   - /early-access/integrations/user-identification-authorization